john-r-r-allen/john-r-r-allen/README.md

 # Hello

-My name is Johnny Allen and I grew up in Metro Detroit, started my career in Fort Worth, Texas in 2016, and am now in Nashville, Tennessee.
-I am a software engineer, currently working mostly in SQL and Ruby for Ramsey Solutions.
-Check out our [Ramsey In House](https://www.ramseyinhouse.com/) site!
+My name is Johnny Allen and I grew up in Metro Detroit, started my career in Fort Worth, Texas in 2016, and am now just outside of Nashville, Tennessee.
+I am currently working at TechnologyAdvice.

 ## Experience